scottrigby/dco-gh-ui/README.md

 ![options screenshot](images/screenshot-options.png)

-Your signoff should now prepopulate in the GitHub UI commit optional extended description textarea:
+Your signoff should now prepopulate in the optional extended description text area within the "Commit changes" box in the GitHub UI:

 ![web screenshot](images/screenshot-web.png)